JackLawhorn/Heavens-Above-Gardens-Below/Posts/Lunar Aspects.md

 The largest of the [[Known World]]'s Lunar Aspects, the [[#<strike>The Fallen Son</strike>|Fallen Son]] fell from the [[Nyx]] long ago and came crashing into the deepest depths of the [[Sink]].
 Before the [[Fallen world|fall]], the blue moon served as [[Aspect]] of the tides.
 Without his presence in the night sky, the seas are calm above yet restless below.

-In this new home – where the sea is as motionless and as inky black as the [[Glossary/Dragon]] – he lays in a deep slumber, a sleeping god nevertheless worshipped by his children the [[Akụm]].
-In this dreaming state, he has instead become an [[Umbral Aspect]].
+In this new home – where the sea is as motionless and as inky black as the [[Dragon]] – he lays in a deep slumber, a sleeping god nevertheless worshipped by his children the [[Akụm]].
+In this dreaming state, he has instead become an [[Umbral Aspects|Umbral Aspect]].

 ## Rituals and natural phenomena